 Basically, wide calf support hosiery offer the same benefits as other support hosiery, but for larger legs or calves.
 They work by applying pressure to both the legs and ankles.
 This may help to increase the volume and the velocity of blood that flows back to the heart by reducing the diameter of the major veins.
 Also, these support hosiery may prevent downward reflux of blood to the foot or into superficial veins.

 Here are some benefits of using wide support hosiery:

 Prevention of Edema or Swelling

 When tissues swell, it could be as a result of fluids stored around cells in the body.
 Some parts of the body like the feet, ankles, and calves are likely to swell very easily.
-Using compression stockings will help to improve circulation and relieve symptoms of too much sodium intake.
+Using knee high support socks will help to improve circulation and relieve symptoms of too much sodium intake.
 Also, the material helps to remove fluid that was retained in the area thereby offering quick relief.

-Some people wear compression stockings in cold weather just to keep their feet or legs warm.
+Some people wear support socks in cold weather just to keep their feet or legs warm.
 By increasing blood circulation in the leg, more warmth will be generated.
 This benefit favors athletes and people in extremely cold areas.

 Treatment of Varicose Veins